-ACR's power facilities continued to operate and provide power to our customers in various parts of Mindanao amidst the nationwide quarantine brought about by the COVID19 Pandemic.
-The 210 mega-watt (MW) Sarangani Energy Corporation (SEC) baseload coal-fired power plant in Maasim, Sarangani is in full operation with both sections delivering electricity to General Santos City, Sarangani Province, Cagayan de Oro, Iligan, Butuan, and other major population centers in Mindanao.
-The 100 MW diesel plant of the Western Mindanao Power Corporation (WMPC) in Zamboanga City continues to be a major power to Zamboanga City .
+ACR's power facilities operate and continue to provide power to our customers in various parts of Mindanao amidst the continuing treats of the COVID19 Pandemic.
+The 210 mega-watt

+(MW) Sarangani Energy Corporation (SEC) baseload coal-fired power plant in Maasim, Sarangani with both sections delivering electricity to General Santos City, Sarangani Province, Cagayan de Oro, Iligan, Butuan, and other major population centers in Mindanao.
+The 100 MW diesel plant of the Western Mindanao Power Corporation (WMPC) in Zamboanga City continues to be a major power to Zamboanga City.
 WMPC likewise provides ancillary services to the National Grid Corporation of the Philippines (NGCP) with dispatchable generating capacity, reactive power support, and black start capability to help stabilize the power grid in the Zamboanga Peninsula (Western Mindanao/Region 9).
 Also last year, the Company tendered a proposal for the group's Southern Philippines Power Corp.
 (SPPC) diesel plant in Sarangani to provide ancillary services to NGCP in order to help stabilize the power grid in Region 12 or South Central Mindanao.
+The outcome of this proposal remain pending.
 The Company is likewise actively exploring prospective markets for its diesel capacity in areas outside of Mindanao where the demand for power is growing.

-SEC 2 is on its second year of full year operations and the ongoing construction of our first renewable energy project, the Siguil Hydro Power Plant in Maasim Sarangani, the operating expense ratio decreased to 14% from 15% in the previous year.
+The Siguil Hydro Power Plant in Maasim Sarangani is in full swing and is expected to be in commercial operations in May 2023, there are expense items that are not allowed to be capitalized as such the operating expense ratio decreased to 30% from 40% in the previous year.
 The operating efficiency of the power plants is expected to continue in accordance with the plans and budgets.

-ACR's cash flows from operations this year increased significantly to ₱2,066 million from last year's ₱907 million due mainly to the improved performance of WMPC and SEC 1 and 2 operations thereby the net debt coverage ratio improved from 4% to 10% this year.
-Also, with the refinancing of ACR Parent FRCN loan in December last year, the current ratio improved to 1.06:1 compared to last year's 0.85:1.
+ACR's cash flows from operations this year remain stable at ₱509 million from last year's 1,042 million.
+The decline was due to payment of trade payables in the first three months of 2022.
+The net debt coverage decreased to 2% from 5% in the previous year while current ratio improved significantly to 1.21:1 from last year's 1.13:1.